OSC/ood-documentation/source/installation/resource-manager/slurm.rst

 ``bin``
   The path to the Slurm client installation binaries.
 ``conf``
-  The path to the Slurm configuration file for this cluster. *Optional* ``submit_host``
+  The path to the Slurm configuration file for this cluster. **Optional**.
+``submit_host``
-  A different, optional host to ssh to and *then* issue commands. *Optional* ``bin_overrides``
+  A different, optional host to ssh to and *then* issue commands. **Optional**.
+``bin_overrides``
-  Replacements/wrappers for Slurm's job submission and control clients. *Optional*
+  Replacements/wrappers for Slurm's job submission and control clients. **Optional**.

   Supports the following clients: